eiso/go-engine/_examples/driver/docs/GKE-GUIDE.md

 kubectl apply -f k8s/dataset/
 ```

-Creates the job that will download the data:
+Creates the job that will download the data (~8h30 hours to download the dataset):

 ```
 kubectl create -f k8s/jobs/pga-job.yaml